Difference Between Business Intelligence and Business Analytics

 Top UG Program

-Bachelor of Business Administration with specialization in Data Analytics
+BBA with Specialization in Data Analytics

 year